The Sting

 Farnsworth: [comforting] No, no, no, no, no, no. [shouting to Bender] I'm lying to make her feel better!
 [Leela cries harder.]

-LaBarbara: [After Hermes burns something in Fry's coffin.]
+LaBarbara: [After Hermes burns Fry's time card in his coffin.]
 Husband, can't you go anywhere without lighting something up?!

 Hermes: It's an old Jamaican accounting tradition; we burn his time card.
 That way, his zombie doesn't come back, looking for his final pay check.